danielgospodinow/dCar/README.md

 Instead, the car will automatically detect you when you are near it and it'll unlock.
 And lock itself when you're gone respectively.

+Future plans:
+- [ ] Replacing RF with BLE communication (to use a smartphone for a key, instead of a RF transmitter)

 Pictures throughout the development process

 ###### SQAC - Sofka Quality and Assurance Check \#1: